HamzaLTUC/Reading_Notes-201/Class-01.md

  • Class attribute : identify several elements as being different from the other elements on the page.

-• Block elements : elements will always appear to start on a new line in the browser window.
+• Block elements : elements will always appear to start on a new line in

+• The <nav> element is used to contain the major navigational. blocks on the site.

+• The <article> element acts as a container for any section of a page

+ • `<aside>` used as defines some content aside from the content it is placed in. acts as a container

+• The `<section>` tag defines a section in a document.
+• The `<figure>` tag specifies self-contained content, like illustrations the `<figcaption>` element is used to add a caption for the `<figure>` element.

+• The `<div>` defines a division or a section in an HTML document.it makes it easier to use attributes, class, or id.

+# Chapter 18 :
+• It talks about steps you need to study before you start to make a webpage like an audience, information organize, design theory, company size, control budget, area, etc...
+• importance of wireframe in organizing the information you need to show.

+the browser window.
 Such as `<p>` , `<h1>` , `<li>` ,

 • Inline elements : which continue on the same line such as `<a>` , `<b>` , `<img>`